syncfusion/blazor-docs/src/dropdown/listbox/getting-started.md

----
-title: "Getting Started with Blazor ListBox Component"
-component: "ListBox"
-description: "This section helps to learn how to create the ListBox in Blazor application with its basic features in step-by-step procedure."
----

 # Getting Started with Blazor ListBox Component

 This section briefly explains about how to include ListBox Component in your Blazor server-side  application.